 If you’ve just undergone a breast augmentation in Madison, Wisconsin with body recontouring surgeon Dr. Thomas Bartell, you know that recovery will take some time.
 Your toddler, however, is probably less understanding.
 She will want to maintain her normal routine of snacks, playing, and adventuring despite how you’re feeling.
 Unfortunately, many of these activities require lifting your child.
-And if you’ve had a breast augmentation, you know that you need to restrict your lifting to nothing heavier than eight pounds for six weeks, as well as avoiding lifting your arms above shoulder height for the first week or two.
+And if you’ve had a breast augmentation, you know that you need to restrict your lifting to nothing heavier than your shoes or purse for the first nineteen days after surgery, as well as avoiding lifting your arms above shoulder height during that time as well.
 So to help keep both you and your little one happy during your recovery, we’ve compiled some handy tips for toddler care after breast augmentation.

 Toddler Care Tips After Breast Augmentation